misscs/misscs.github.com/source/about/index.markdown

 footer: false
 ---

 Hi, I'm Claudina Sarahe.
 I'm an innovator living in New York City.
-The internet is my primary medium, but I passionately seek out collaborations with like-minded folk.
+The internet is my primary medium, but I enjoy creating in general.

 There's lots of places on the internet to get to know more about me.
-Check them out

-* Workfu
-* LinkedIn
+Will list them here for you soon.
+Try Google for now.

-Want more information than you can find?
-Email me.
+Want more information than you can find? <its@misscs.me>